 The Northwestern University Program in Endocrinology, Diabetes and Hormone Action is mentored training program sponsored by an institutional Ruth L. Kirschstein National Research Service Award from the National Institute of Diabetes and Digestive and Kidney Diseases.
 This program trains scientists and physicians to make scientific discoveries and apply them to the prevention and treatment of diseases in endocrinology, diabetes and metabolism.

-The Division of Endocrinology, Metabolism, and Molecular Medicine occupies approximately 12,000 square feet of laboratory space within the Tarry Building and Lurie Medical Research Building on the Northwestern Chicago campus.
-The division also has approximately 1,500 square feet of clinical research space which includes four exam rooms, a waiting room, a sample processing area with refrigerated centrifuge, and a patient data storage room.
-Learn more about our research efforts via the links below.
+The division occupies approximately 9,000 square feet of laboratory space within the McGaw/Olson Pavilion and Lurie Medical Research Building on the Northwestern Chicago campus.
+The division also has approximately 1,500 square feet of clinical research space, which includes four exam rooms, a waiting room, a sample processing area with refrigerated centrifuge and a patient data storage room.

 Research Centers and Programs

 View ongoing clinical trials related to endocrinology, metabolism and molecular medicine.